jhills01/Employers/README.md

 ## Description

-1. Most files contain only code that I have personally written, though there are some exceptions where my code is interlaced with boilerplate code provided to me beforehand.
-Some noteable exceptions:
+1. Most files contain only code that I have personally written, though there are some exceptions where my code is interlaced with code provided beforehand.
+Some noteable examples of "interlaced" files (NOTE: the vast majority of these examples are in lower level courses and labs):
-    - Some *makefiles* are partially written by myself, while ones in later classes were completely written by me.
+    - makefiles
+    - C/C++ headers1